We Real Cool: Black Men and Masculinity: Summary

 Chapter 5 is titled "it's a dick thing: beyond sexual acting out".
 It discusses the inability of black men to claim a healthy sexuality throughout time.
 In slave society black men were distorted as violent rapists, lynched and often castrated for supposed deviant sexual acts.
 As a consequence of this, black men were claimed to have an unmatched sexual prowess envied by whites. hooks argues these myths originate from whites' projection of torture, enslavement and rape of black men and women under slave society.
 To rebel against this, free black men and women attempted to reclaim erotic sexual love, but as hooks argues, succumbed to patriarchal notions of sexuality: namely, that sexual prowess equates to true manhood and that women were always penetrated during intercourse.
 Many black men who did not seek to challenge the stereotype of intense sexual prowess embraced it by romanticizing prostitution and pimping. hooks discusses misogyny in rap music, films like Sweet Sweetback's Baadasssss Song and the rape of young black boys as other examples of patriarchal black sexuality.
 Rape at the hands of adult male perpetrators or an adult female prostitute, scars children and objectifies black men.
 To combat this, hooks calls for a "new kind of sex" that "refuses to ground sexual acts in narratives of domination and submission" as well as promoting sexual healing therapy among the black community.

 Themes

-This novel discusses deals with themes surrounding the many societal challenges and pressures black men face in a patriarchal society.
-Throughout the book you find themes of racial injustice, gender roles, and feminism throughout the chapters.
+This novel deals with themes surrounding the many societal challenges and pressures black men face in a patriarchal society.
+The book negotiates the nature of racial injustice, gender roles, and feminism throughout its chapters.